8 Super Satisfying Ways to Help Save the Planet

 - Have a meal, or even just a snack outdoors.
 If you can pack a picnic dinner, great.
 If not, grab a handful of fruit and step outside between dinner and bedtime.
 We used to gobble cherries on our stoop in Brooklyn, and it did the trick.
 Something this simple can feel so special to kids.

 - Take off your shoes and walk barefoot in the grass, sand or, better yet, a little patch of mud.
 There’s no better way to feel grounded and close to the Earth.
+Read more about the many benefits of being barefoot.

 - Focus on the little things.
 Get down on the ground and look closely at a single square foot of Earth.
 Marvel at what is growing, crawling and hiding in even the tiniest portion of our planet.
 To a child, a small scale is accessible and still thrilling (and still can be for us big kids too).